-The Month of Poseidon – Winter Solstice in Ancient Greece
+The Poseidonia – Ancient Greek Festival of Poseidon – Winter Solstice

 The winter solstice was also a time in ancient Greece when the kallikantzaroi; mischievous Greek Christmas goblins who lived underground, emerged to wreak havoc on homes and villages.

-According to the Attic calendar (sometimes called the Greek calendar, only one of many ancient Greek calendars), the first month of the New Year began with July (Hekatombaiōn).
+According to the Attic calendar (sometimes called the Greek calendar, only one of many ancient Greek calendars), the first month of the New Year in ancient Greece was July (Hekatombaiōn).

 The twelve months were all named after gods, goddesses and festivals, the sixth month, which corresponds with today’s December/January, was dedicated to the Greek god, Poseidon, one of the Twelve Olympians, god of the sea, storms, earthquakes and horses, his Roman equivalent is Neptune.